Nonresonant bilinear forms for partially dissipative hyperbolic systems violating the Shizuta-Kawashima condition: Introduction

-where $E$ and $H$ are the electric and magnetic field respectively, and $D$ and $B$ are the related displacements given by
+where $E$ and $H$ are the electric and magnetic field respectively, and $D$ and $B$ are the related displacements, given by

-where $\varepsilon_0\chi E$ stands for a polarization term.
+with $\varepsilon_0\chi E$ which stands for a polarization term.
 In the so-called Kerr-Debye model, the term $\chi$ is given by a relaxation equation:

-For more details, see for instance \cite{zio}.
+{where $\eps_r>0$ is the dielectric constant of the Maxwell equations.} For further details on the modeling aspects, see for instance \cite{zio}.
 It is shown in \cite{HN}, see also \cite{CH, CHN} and references therein, that when the electric field vanishes, the [SK] condition is no longer satisfied.
 Nevertheless, in \cite{CHN} global existence of smooth solutions is proved for all small initial data.

-Other examples are given by the hierarchy of equations coming from the kinetic formulation of multi-branch entropy solutions of scalar conservation laws \cite{brenier,BCN}, and the very simple example on traffic flow in \cite{li}.
+Finally, we mention two other relevant examples of systems violating [SK]: the hierarchy of equations coming from the kinetic formulation of multi-branch entropy solutions of scalar conservation laws \cite{brenier,BCN}, and a very simple example on traffic flow presented in \cite{li}.

-Some attempts to go beyond the Shizuta-Kawashima condition are contained in \cite{MN}, which is restricted to a simple class of one dimensional systems, and in \cite{BZ}, where some requirements weaker than [SK] are assumed on the structure of the linearized system.

-In this paper, we try to make a step forward in this direction by taking into account, for the terms which do not satisfy the [SK] condition, some special features of the nonlinearity.
-Notice that in systems \eqref{gasdynamics} and \eqref{KD}, and in the class of systems considered in \cite{MN}, the nonlinear term is linearly degenerate where [SK] is not satisfied: more precisely, the system is linearly degenerate only in the points where the [SK] condition does not hold.
-This suggests that, beyond the linear structure imposed by the [SK] condition, also the specific type of the nonlinearity plays a role in the development of singularities of the solutions.